SuperSample89/SuperSample89/README.md

 ## Hi there 👋

-i'm Amir, a cloud security based in Iran.
+i'm Amir, a full-stack developer based in Iran.

 if an a idead pops into my head, chances are i'll bulid it and ship it

-My main tech stack is Python, Bash, YAML, HCL, JavaScript, TypeScript, Go, SQL, Regex
+My main tech stack is Python, Bash, HTML, CSS, JavaScript, TypeScript, Dcker, SQL, PHP, node.js, React, LPIC-1